 When cutting back on extra holiday expenses, you don’t want to sacrifice flavor or food quality.
 With these tips, you won’t have to!
 You’ll be able to host your family and friends for a wonderful holiday meal that everyone will enjoy.

 7 Ways To Save On Christmas Dinner

-Skip the alcohol.
 One of the bigger expenses at any gathering is alcohol.
-This way to save on Christmas dinner is a simple thing to skip.
-Serve water, ice tea, or soft drinks for a fraction of the cost of your average bottle of wine.
-If you to serve something, make it a BYOB or BYOW party instead.
-Bring your own beer or wine is a common request at dinner parties.
+Save on Christmas dinner by skipping the alcohol.
+Serve sparling cider in place of wine.
+You can also serve water, iced tea, or soft drinks for a fraction of the cost of your average bottle of wine.
+If you to serve alcohol, make it a BYOB or BYOW party instead.
+Bringing your own beer or wine is a common request at dinner parties.
 You’ll find people glad to comply, and it will be a much less costly meal for your budget.

 These ways to save on Christmas dinner are easy to accomplish for any budget and family.